Twitter reportedly close to a deal with Elon Musk

 Musk revealed last week that he had lined up $46.5 billion in financing to buy Twitter, putting pressure on the company's board to negotiate a deal.

-The Times, citing people with knowledge of the situation who it did not identify, said the two sides were discussing details including a timeline and fees if an agreement was signed and then fell apart.
-The people said the situation was fluid and fast-moving.
+Citing anonymous sources with knowledge of the situation, the Times and Reuters said the two sides were discussing details around the deal, including potential fees in case an agreement was signed and then fell apart.

+Wall Street analysts believe a deal will be announced before Twitter reports its first-quarter financial results on Thursda.

+"Twitter reports earnings later this week, which likely will not be rainbows and smiles thus putting further pressure on the company around this game of high stakes poker with the Musk bid looming," Wedbush Securities analysts Daniel Ives and John Katsingris said in a research note.

-Twitter had enacted an anti-takeover measure known as a poison pill that could make a takeover attempt prohibitively expensive.
-But the board decided to negotiate after Musk updated his proposal to show he had secured financing, according to The Wall Street Journal, which was first to report the negotiations were underway.
+After Musk revealed earlier this month that he had bought a stake in Twitter and proposed to buy the company outright, the company's board adopted an anti-takeover measure known as a poison pill designed fend off a hostile bid.
+But the board decided to negotiate after Musk updated his proposal to show he had secured financing, according to The Wall Street Journal, which was first to report the latest negotiations were underway.

+Twitter may also struggle to attract any rival bidders, especially given the growing scrutiny of social media companies and their content moderation practices — something that Musk has vowed to deemphasize.

+"The Twitter board could not find a white knight, and with Musk's financing detailed the clock has essentially struck midnight for the board, which is why negotiations have begun to get a deal done," Ives said.

-On April 14, Musk announced an offer to buy the social media platform for $54.20 per share, or about $43 billion.
-Last week, he said in documents filed with U.S. securities regulators that the money would come from Morgan Stanley and other banks, some of it secured by his huge stake in the electric car maker.
+Musk's offer, announced April 14, values the platform at $54.20 per share, or about $43 billion.
+Last week, Musk said in documents filed with U.S. securities regulators that the money would come from Morgan Stanley and other banks, some of it secured by his huge stake in the electric car maker.

 Twitter has not commented.